 Palazzo Borghese was built in a relatively short period of time (1560-1614),

-but it is the result of a series of additions, rather than the completion of a comprehensive initial project;
+but it is the result of a series of additions, rather than the conclusion of a comprehensive initial project;

-in this etching Giuseppe Vasi tried to show all three sections of the palace: a) the regular XVIth century southern fašade (far right);
+in this 1754 etching Giuseppe Vasi tried to show the three sections of the palace: a) the southern fašade which was completed before 1600 (far right);

-b) the angled and very long western fašade; c) the terrace facing Porto
+b) the angled and very long western fašade (1605-612); c) the northern terrace facing Porto

-The exterior of Palazzo Borghese is unchanged from the time of the etching exception made for the loss of the coat of arms of Pope Paul V, which Filippo Juvarra sketched in his book on the finest papal coats of arms.
+The exterior of Palazzo Borghese is unchanged from the time of the etching exception made for the loss of the coat of arms of Pope Paul V on the western fašade, which Filippo Juvarra sketched in his book on the finest papal coats of arms.
 The stables and the coach house have been replaced by a modern building; today the square houses stalls selling old books and prints.
 The palace was repainted in 2010.
 You may wish to see the colour it had before (it opens in another window) and a page on the prevailing colour of Rome in the 1990s.

 Martino Longhi.
 In 1604 Cardinal Camillo Borghese bought the building, which he bequeathed to members of his family after he was elected

 The Borghese commissioned Flaminio Ponzio the enlargement of the palace; a fašade almost identical to that in Via Condotti was built on the western side of the block; in 1607 an adjoining building was bought by the Borghese and this side was lengthened (with an angle); in 1612-614 a sort of hanging garden was built opposite Porto di Ripetta.

 Piazza Borghese, the square in front of the western fašade, was also known as Piazza delle Catene, because of the chains placed on the small columns surrounding the entrance.